noynaert/vue3act311/notes/0010_Getting_Started.md

 * Avoid using DOM-centric actions because phones don't have a DOM.

 Vue is a good starting point.
 It has the fundamentals across all frameworks.

+## TypeScript Option

+* Typescript is a form of JavaScript, but it uses strong data typing.
+* Typescript compiles into JavaScript (Like SASS compiles to CSS)
+* Frameworks and typescript
+  * Angular uses TypeScript
+  * TypeScript may be used with Vue
+  * You should be able to do React in TypeScript, but I am not sure how it works.

 ## Installing Vue